UWASL/NEAT/README.md

-# Neat
+# NEAT

 NEAT is a testing framework for distributed systems that simplifies coordinating multiple clients and injecting different types of network-partitioning faults.
 It simplifies testing by allowing developers to specify a global order for client operations and by providing a simple API for creating and healing partitions as well as crashing nodes.
-NEAT uses OpenFlow to manipulate switch-forwarding rules and create partitions.
-For deployments that do not have an OpenFlow switch, we built a basic version using iptables to alter firewall rules at end hosts.

 ### Installation
 Neat requires Java 8 to run.